lslezak/vscode-bug-id/README.md

 displayed links for a Bugzilla identifier.

-Or go to the Bugzilla preferences page, click your account name at the top of the page and select the "*Preferences*" option.
-Switch to the "*API KEYS*" tab and create a new API key.
-Then open the command palette (`Ctrl+Shift+P`) and select the "*"Bug ID: Manage API tokens*" command.
+Or go to the Bugzilla preferences page, click your account name at the top of the page and select the "_Preferences_" option.
+Switch to the "_API KEYS_" tab and create a new API key.
+Then open the command palette (`Ctrl+Shift+P`) and select the "_Bug ID: Manage API tokens_" command.
 Then select the appropriate Bugzilla instance in the list and enter the API key.

 ### SUSE Jira